jramzz1/Aussie-Angels/README.md

 #### About
 Website where users can pinpoint a location where an animal in distress needs assistance.
 Geolocation is used to get your current location.
-Form is then signe electronically with info of user and animal and *sent to the database.
+Form is then signed electronically with info of user and animal and *sent to the database.

 Website is code in Ruby and some Javascript for the back-end, Front-End was created using HTML/CSS and